Tkapane3200/git-github/git-docs/common keywords.md

 🔹 Common Git Keywords & Their Meaning

-    init (Initialize)
+1. init (Initialize)

+    Used in ```git init```
-    Used in git init It creates a new Git repository in the current directory.
+    It creates a new Git repository in the current directory.

     Example: git init initializes an empty Git repository.

-    clone (Copy a Repository)
+2. clone (Copy a Repository)

-    Used in git clone <repo_url> It downloads an existing repository from a remote source (e.g., GitHub) to your local machine.
+    Used in ```git clone <repo_url>```
+    It downloads an existing repository from a remote source (e.g., GitHub) to your local machine.

     Example: git clone https://github.com/user/repo.git

-    status (Show Current State)
+3. status (Show Current State)

+    Used in ```git status```
-    Used in git status It shows the status of files (modified, staged, committed, etc.).
+    It shows the status of files (modified, staged, committed, etc.).

     Example: git status tells you which files are changed but not committed.

-    add (Stage Changes)
+4. add (Stage Changes)

-    Used in git add <file> or git add .
+    Used in ```git add <file> ```or ```git add .```
     It adds files to the staging area, preparing them for commit.

+    Example:
-    Example: git add file1.txt → Adds only file1.txt git add . → Adds all modified files
+        git add file1.txt → Adds only file1.txt
+        git add . → Adds all modified files

-    commit (Save Changes)
+5. commit (Save Changes)

-    Used in git commit -m "message" It saves changes in Git history with a commit message.
+    Used in ```git commit -m "message"```
+    It saves changes in Git history with a commit message.

     Example: git commit -m "Added new feature"

-    log (View History)
+6. log (View History)

+    Used in ```git log```
-    Used in git log It shows a history of commits in the repository.
+    It shows a history of commits in the repository.

+    Example:
-    Example: git log → Shows detailed commit history git log --oneline → Shows a shorter version
+        git log → Shows detailed commit history git log --oneline → Shows a shorter version

-    branch (Work on Different Versions)
+7. branch (Work on Different Versions)

-    Used in git branch <branch_name> It creates or lists branches in the project.
+    Used in ```git branch <branch_name>```
+    It creates or lists branches in the project.

+    Example:
-    Example: git branch → Shows all branches git branch feature-1 → Creates a new branch named feature-1
+        git branch → Shows all branches
+        git branch feature-1 → Creates a new branch named feature-1

-    checkout (Switch Branches or Restore Files)
+8. checkout (Switch Branches or Restore Files)

-    Used in git checkout <branch_name> It switches between different branches.
+    Used in ```git checkout <branch_name>```
+    It switches between different branches.

     Example: git checkout main → Switches to the main branch.
     It can also be used to restore files: git checkout -- file1.txt → Discards changes in file1.txt

-    merge (Combine Branches)
+9. merge (Combine Branches)

-    Used in git merge <branch_name> It combines changes from another branch into the current branch.
+    Used in ```git merge <branch_name>```
+    It combines changes from another branch into the current branch.

+    Example:
-    Example: git merge feature-1 → Merges feature-1 into the current branch.
+        git merge feature-1 → Merges feature-1 into the current branch.

-    push (Upload to Remote Repository)
+10. push (Upload to Remote Repository)

-    Used in git push origin <branch_name> It uploads commits from your local repository to the remote (GitHub, GitLab, etc.).
+    Used in ```git push origin <branch_name>```
+    It uploads commits from your local repository to the remote (GitHub, GitLab, etc.).

     Example: git push origin main → Uploads the main branch to remote.

-    pull (Download & Merge Changes)
+11. pull (Download & Merge Changes)

-    Used in git pull origin <branch_name> It fetches the latest changes from the remote repo and merges them into your local branch.
+    Used in ```git pull origin <branch_name>```
+    It fetches the latest changes from the remote repo and merges them into your local branch.

     Example: git pull origin main

-    fetch (Download Changes Without Merging)
+12. fetch (Download Changes Without Merging)

+    Used in ```git fetch```
-    Used in git fetch It downloads changes from the remote repository but doesn’t merge them.
+    It downloads changes from the remote repository but doesn’t merge them.
     Example: git fetch origin

-    reset (Undo Changes)
+13. reset (Undo Changes)

+    Used in ```git reset```
-    Used in git reset It removes commits or unstages files.
+    It removes commits or unstages files.

+    Examples:
-    Examples: git reset HEAD1 → Removes the last commit but keeps the changes git reset --hard HEAD1 → Completely removes the last commit and changes
+        git reset HEAD~1 → Removes the last commit but keeps the changes git reset --hard HEAD~1 → Completely removes the last commit and changes

-    revert (Undo a Commit with a New Commit)
+14. revert (Undo a Commit with a New Commit)

-    Used in git revert <commit_hash> It undoes a specific commit by creating a new commit that cancels out the previous one.
+    Used in ```git revert <commit_hash>```
+    It undoes a specific commit by creating a new commit that cancels out the previous one.

     Example: git revert abc123 → Reverts the commit with ID abc123

-    stash (Save Work Temporarily)
+15. stash (Save Work Temporarily)

+    Used in ```git stash```
-    Used in git stash It saves your uncommitted changes temporarily and restores a clean working directory.
+    It saves your uncommitted changes temporarily and restores a clean working directory.

+    Example:
-    Example: git stash → Stashes current changes git stash pop → Applies the last stashed changes
+        git stash → Stashes current changes
+        git stash pop → Applies the last stashed changes

-    cherry-pick (Copy a Specific Commit to Another Branch)
+16. cherry-pick (Copy a Specific Commit to Another Branch)

-    Used in git cherry-pick <commit_hash> It applies a specific commit from another branch without merging the whole branch.
+    Used in ```git cherry-pick <commit_hash>```
+    It applies a specific commit from another branch without merging the whole branch.

     Example: git cherry-pick abc123 → Applies commit abc123

-    rebase (Rewrite Commit History)
+17. rebase (Rewrite Commit History)

-    Used in git rebase <branch_name> It moves commits from one branch onto another, cleaning up history.
+    Used in ```git rebase <branch_name>```
+    It moves commits from one branch onto another, cleaning up history.

     Example: git rebase main

-    tag (Label a Version)
+18. tag (Label a Version)

-    Used in git tag <tag_name> It marks a specific commit as a release version.
+    Used in ```git tag <tag_name>```
+    It marks a specific commit as a release version.

     Example: git tag v1.0

-    clean (Remove Untracked Files)
+19. clean (Remove Untracked Files)

-    Used in git clean -f It removes untracked files from the working directory.
+    Used in ```git clean -f```
+    It removes untracked files from the working directory.

     Example: git clean -n (preview) → git clean -f (force delete)

-    remote (Manage Remote Repositories)
+20. remote (Manage Remote Repositories)

+    Used in ```git remote```
-    Used in git remote It manages connections to remote repositories like GitHub.
+    It manages connections to remote repositories like GitHub.

+    Example:
-    Example: git remote -v → Lists remote repositories git remote add origin → Adds a remote repository
+        git remote -v → Lists remote repositories git remote add origin <url> → Adds a remote repository

 🔹 Summary Table

 init:	      Initialize a repository

 clone:	      Copy a repository from remote

 status:	      Show current file status

 add:	      Stage files for commit

 commit:	      Save changes to the repository

 log:	      View commit history

 branch:	      Create or list branches

 checkout:     Switch branches or restore files

 merge:	      Combine branches

 push:	      Upload changes to remote repo

 pull:	      Download and merge remote changes

 fetch:	      Download changes without merging

 reset:	      Undo changes

 revert:	      Undo a commit with a new commit

 stash:	      Save changes temporarily

 cherry-pick:  Apply a specific commit

 rebase:	      Rewrite commit history

 tag:	      Mark a version

 clean:	      Remove untracked files

 remote:	      Manage remote repositories